 A Comparison Between Nickel-Metal Hydride (NiMH) and Lithium-ion (Li-ion) Batteries

 Modern society is powered by various electronic devices such as cell phones, laptops, and cameras.
 All of these things use batteries.
-There are many types out there and each type has their strengths and weaknesses.
+There are many battery types out there, and each type has its strengths and weaknesses.
 For this article, we will discuss and compare NiMH and Li-ion batteries.

-These types of batteries are usually used for high drain devices like laptops, cellphones, iPods, and digital cameras.
-However, they have some distinguishing features which make one type more efficient in than the other in some regards.
+These types of batteries are usually used for high-drain devices like laptops, cellphones, iPods, and digital cameras.
+However, they have some distinguishing features which make one type more efficient than the other in some regards.

-- Compatibility: If you have ten gadgets using an NiMH battery, you can use a single pack to power them all.
-Not simultaneously of course.
+- Compatible: If you have ten gadgets using an NiMH battery, you can use a single pack to power them all—not simultaneously, of course.
 NiMH uses standard sizes so they are compatible with all devices using sizes such as AAA or AA.
 Compared to Li-ions, the sizes depend on the manufacturer or model of the device.
-I did see some AA size Li-ions around the market so it may be worth checking them out.
+I did see some AA size Li-ions around the market, so it may be worth checking them out.

-- They Are Safer: They have less active materials compared to Li-ion batteries.
-NiMH can pop if they are overcharged too much or short circuit but this is nothing compared to a Li-ion which can potentially blow up.
+- Safe: They have less active materials compared to Li-ion batteries.
+NiMH can pop if they are overcharged too much or short circuit, but this is nothing compared to a Li-ion, which can potentially blow up!

-- Can Be Completely Discharged: By this I mean they can be brought down to 0 charge, if you can get it to reach that.
-They will still charge, just don't let it suffer from reverse polarity or else they will be damaged.
+- Fully Dischargeable: By this, I mean these batteries can be brought down to 0 charge, if you can get them to reach that.
+They will still charge; just don't let them suffer from reverse polarity, or else they will be damaged.

-- High Self Discharge Rate: NiMH lose a large percentage of their charge every month.
-The number is around 5% on the first week after the charge and about 50% on the first month.
-There are low-self discharge (LSD) rate types available.
-They are more reliable than the standard NiMH but they have lower capacities, usually around 2000mAh.
+- High Self-Discharge Rate: NiMH lose a large percentage of their charge every month.
+The number is around 5% in the first week after the charge and about 50% in the first month.
+There are low self-discharge (LSD) rate types available.
+They are more reliable than the standard NiMH, but they have lower capacities, usually around 2000mAh.

-- Low Voltage Output: Each AA cell can only give 1.2v compared to Li-ion cells which can give 3.7v.
+- Low Voltage Output: Each AA cell can only give 1.2v, compared to Li-ion cells that can give 3.7v.

-- Cannot Operate at Extreme Temperature: At extreme temperatures, NiMH voltage output will drop.
+- Sensitive to Extreme Temperatures: At extreme temperatures, NiMH voltage output will drop.
 Li-ion batteries can tolerate these temperatures to some extent.

 - Small: They are smaller and lighter compared to NiMH batteries.